amazon-science/semantic-parsing-as-abstractive-qa/README.md

 # Semantic Parsing as Abstractive Question Answering

-This repository contains two abstractive question answering datasets that reduced from task-oriented parsing (TOP) datasets.
+This repository contains two abstractive question answering datasets that are reduced from task-oriented parsing (TOP) datasets.
 They are used in the [semantic parsing as abstractive question answering](https://aclanthology.org/2022.naacl-main.328/) work.
 We also provide the related data processing scripts.